DeepDetector/BasicDL/README.md

 # Basic DeepLearning code for Pytorch

-+ Before train our model, you should:
++ Before train your model, you should:
   - Install Pytorch Enviroment
   - Prepare your dataset